josherrickson/stata-regression/stata_markdown/01-regression.md

 <<dd_graph: replace>>

-We see here that expenditure on electricty ranges from under $ 20 to over $ 8000, though the vast majority seem to be between a few hundred dollars and $ 2000-3000.
-We will discuss a bit [later]() FIX ME how to handle right-skewed variables.
+We see here that expenditure on electricity ranges from under $ 20 to over $ 8000, though the vast majority seem to be between a few hundred dollars and $ 2000-3000.
+We will discuss a bit [later](#variable-transformations) approaches for dealing with right-skewed data.

 ~~~~
 <<dd_do>>